Newtown school shooting: My instinct is to hug my kids harder today

 How will you respond when your community needs you in its darkest moment?

-I struggled with this news this morning.
+I struggled with the Newtown school shooting news this morning.
 First — how awful it is for the community, and especially for the parents of the children who were murdered for no reason other than being at the wrong place at the wrong time.

 While my children are grown, my instinct is to hug them a little harder, and a little longer today.